raymondwcs/ibmcloud/README.md

 ```
 npm start
 ```
-4. Test your app.
+4. Test your app by sending to it a HTTP `GET` request.
 Open the following URL in your web browser.
 ```
 http://localhost:8099
 ```